-Applicants must notify Enbridge of any geophysical activities occurring within 300 m (985 ft) of the pipeline right-of-way so that Enbridge can review the proposed plans to see if there might be potential impacts to its facilities.
+Applicants must notify Enbridge of any geophysical activities occurring within 985 ft (300 m) of the pipeline right-of-way so that Enbridge can review the proposed plans to see if there might be potential impacts to its facilities.

-An applicant's failure to consult Enbridge before beginning activities requiring the use of explosives (i.e., blasting/seismic exploration) within 300 m (985 ft) of a pipeline right-of-way might result in damages to Enbridge facilities, the public, environment and/or property for which the applicant might be held liable.
+An applicant's failure to consult Enbridge before beginning activities requiring the use of explosives (i.e., blasting/seismic exploration) within 985 ft (300 m) of a pipeline right-of-way might result in damages to Enbridge facilities, the public, environment and/or property for which the applicant might be held liable.

-Contact Enbridge for additional application requirements (see Section 3.3.2i) Blasting - Including Seismic and Geophysical Activities).
+Contact Enbridge for additional application requirements (see Section 3.2.2i) Blasting - Including Seismic and Geophysical Activities).